-These FDA-approved drugs, collectively referred to as the “abortion pill,” are safe and effective for ending a pregnancy within the first seven weeks of the first trimester, as determined by ultrasound.
+These FDA-approved drugs, collectively referred to as the “abortion pill,” are safe and effective for ending a pregnancy within the first ten weeks of the first trimester, as determined by ultrasound.

 For the small percentage of patients in which abortion does not occur or is incomplete, a surgical abortion is required.

 A medical abortion involves several steps and requires at least two office visits.
 You must be in good health and have immediate, reliable transportation in the event of a medical emergency.